 The AirCycler control (also known as a FanCycler) prevents both underventilation and overventilation.
 When the AirCycler notices that the furnace fan hasn’t operated for a long time, the control turns on the fan to prevent underventilation.
 When the control notices that the fan has been operating continuously for a long time, the control closes the motorized damper to prevent overventilation.

-During the swing seasons — spring and fall — the furnace blower will need to operate for ventilation purposes.
+During the swing seasons — spring and fall — the furnace blower will need to operate occasionally for ventilation purposes, even when there is no call for heat or cooling.
 In most climates, about 15% of the annual blower run time for such systems will be devoted to ventilation only.
 If the system is properly commissioned, the furnace will supply a 7% outside air fraction during ventilation mode.

 The big downside to central-fan-integrated supply ventilation is that the installer needs to understand how to design and commission the system.
 HVAC(Heating, ventilation, and air conditioning).
 Collectively, the mechanical systems that heat, ventilate, and cool a building. contractors capable of this task are rare.
 Unless the designer of a central-fan-integrated ventilation system takes great care when specifying the furnace and programming blower operation, such a system can have unreasonably high operating costs.